pokk/mvp-magazine/README.md

 We referenced the
 [Google clean architecture](https://github.com/googlesamples/android-architecture/tree/todo-mvp-clean/)
 to this application.
-There are three parts of clean architecture as below.
+There're three parts of clean architecture as below.

 1. __Presentation Layer__
 2. __Domain Layer__